Pyrdacor/Ambermoon/README.md

 ### Full versions

-**Note:** The downloads also contain the save folders so if you just overwrite your own folders you might lose you savegames.
-So either back them up or don't copy folders Save.00 to Save.10 over.
+**Note:** The downloads also contain the save folders so if you just overwrite your own folders you might lose your savegames.
+So either back them up or don't copy folders Save.01 to Save.10 over.

-**Note:** Some fixed will only work for new games as they are bound to the savegame.
+**Note:** Some fixes will only work for new games as they are bound to the savegame.
 This includes all non-text party member fixes, chest fixes and merchant fixes.

 **Note:** From english 1.10 and german 1.09 onwards, the versions will also work with 68000 CPUs (A500 etc).